mBART: Multidimensional Monotone BART: A Monotone Sum-of-Trees Model

 If $R_k$ and $R_{k^*}$ are not separated, $R_k$ will be said to be an above-neighbor of $R_{k^*}$ if $L_{ik} = U_{ik^*}$ for some $i$, and it will be said to be a below-neighbor of $R_{k^*}$ if $U_{ik} = L_{ik^*}$ for some $i$.
 Note that any terminal node region may have several above-neighbor and below-neighbor regions. $R_{13}$ has below neighbors $R_{10}$ and $R_{12}$ and above neighbor $R_7$.

 The constraints on the $\mu$ levels under which $g(x; T, M)$ will be monotone are now straightforward to state.

-{\bf Constraint Conditions for Tree Monotonicity}: A tree function $g(x; T, M)$ will be monotone if the $\mu$ level of each of its terminal node regions is \\ (a) less than or equal to the minimum level of all of its above-neighbor regions, and\\ (b) greater than or equal to the maximum level of all of its below-neighbor regions. \\
+{ {\it Constraint Conditions for Tree Monotonicity}: A tree function $g(x; T, M)$ will be monotone in coordinate $x_i$ if the $\mu$ level of each of its terminal node regions is\\ (a) not greater than the minimum level of all of its above-neighbor regions in the $x_i$ direction, and \\ (b) not less than the maximum level of all of its below-neighbor regions in the $x_i$ direction.}

 The function $g$ will be monotone in $S$ if the neighboring regions satisfy (a) and (b) for all the coordinates in $S$ (rather than all coordinates).